 - Keep additional fees hidden until checkout

-See our Editorial requirements for a list of additional editorial requirements, best practices, and instructions on how to format your promotion's text.
+See our editorial requirements for a complete list, including best practices, and instructions on how to format your promotion's text.
 To optimize the quality of your promotions, Google may contact your business to request changes based on these guidelines.

-Note: Google or its affiliates may modify promotion text to make non-material changes (e.g., size, formatting, punctuation, capitalization and spelling modifications).
+Note: Google or its affiliates may modify promotion text to make non-material changes (for example: size, formatting, punctuation, capitalization and spelling modifications).

-Merchants must not impose deal-specific costs on users upon redemption if these costs do not apply to non-deal purchases.
-In other words, when users redeem their promotion, they should not be subject to fees which do not apply to users not redeeming a deal.
+Retailers must not impose deal-specific costs on users upon redemption if these costs do not apply to non-deal purchases.
+In other words, when customers redeem a promotion, they should not be subject to fees which do not apply to someone not redeeming a promotion.

 - Sign up for store credit card